Learning the smoothness of noisy curves with application to online curve estimation: Proofs of Theorems and

 Let $\chi_m =h^{-1}\1_{ \{ \T-h \leq T_m \leq \T+h \} }$.
 By the Rosenthal inequality, there exists a universal constant $C$, such that, for any $q\geq 1$,

 See \cite{Jon85}.
 Since $W_m^2\leq |W_m | \sup_{1\leq j\leq M}|W_j|$, we deduce

 Using Assumption~\assrefLP{ass:M2}, we deduce:

-The last line can be deduced using similar arguments to those used to obtain~\eqref{eq:hHT-HT} in the Supplementary Material.
+The last line can be deduced using similar arguments to those used to obtain~\eqref{eq:hHT-HT} in the proof of Lemma \ref{lem:eigenval}.
 Next, let $\widetilde W_m = W_m^2/\sum_{j=1}^M W_j^2$.
 Since the error terms are independent on the $T_m$'s, and using \assrefH{ass:eps}, by Jensen's inequality

 Thus we have

 where

 for some constant $c_1$.
 For the last inequality, we use Stirling's formula.
 This implies that there exists a universal constant $c_2$ such that